How to Sell a Coup: Elections as Coup Legitimation (with Sharan Grewal) (Journal of Conflict Resolution, 2019)

 Can judiciaries bring politically powerful militaries under civilian control?
 A core dilemma in state-building is the tension between building a strong, efficacious military, and ensuring the military remains under civilian control.
 This article seeks to understand the role the judiciary can play in building civilian control over the military.
 I argue, that in states with politically powerful militaries, the judiciary’s willingness to assert itself is contingent upon the type of military prerogative being challenged.
 The judiciary’s assertiveness varies based on the extent to which the military prerogative being challenged is connected to the military’s maintenance of its institutional autonomy or its political authority.
 On questions pertaining to the military’s institutional autonomy, strategic concerns about military retaliation will trump judicial preferences for civilian control over the military.
 I test my hypothesis of selective assertiveness using an original dataset of 723 Pakistani high court decisions pertaining to military prerogatives from 1973 to 2015.
 I then use information gleaned from case law research, archival newspaper research and interviews with lawyers and judges to discuss a series of salient judgments that demonstrate that the judiciary’s selective assertiveness is guided primarily by strategic concerns about the likelihood of military retaliation against the judiciary.

 Scholars and policymakers are grappling with the challenge of understanding the rise of populism and the threat it poses to constitutional democracy.
 Current scholarship typically conceives of courts as the victims or targets of populist politics.
 Indeed, these scholars prescribe the strengthening of courts as an antidote for populist efforts to centralize power and unravel stable constitutional arrangements.
 But what if judges actually pursue the populist path themselves and claim to speak for the people?
 Judges in states as diverse as Brazil, India, Italy and Pakistan have, at different times, adopted a populist vocabulary, claiming to represent popular sentiments, and critiquing the shortcomings of the political elite, as they expand their jurisdiction over the executive and legislature, and engage with political questions that define and divide entire polities.
-In this special edition, we seek to understand this phenomenon of judicial populism, explore the conditions under which populist judges emerge, and consider the consequences these judiciaries have for democracy and the rule of law in regions around the world
+In this introduction to our symposium issue, we seek to understand this phenomenon of judicial populism, and consider the consequences these judiciaries have for democracy and the rule of law in regions around the world.